Last update: 7/11/2021

 Namibia has implemented very straightforward entry requirements for international travelers.

-All international travelers must have proof of a negative PCR test result that was obtained within 7 days of arrival in Namibia.
+All international travelers must have proof of a negative PCR test result or negative Antigen Rapid Diagnostic Test result that was obtained within 7 days of arrival in Namibia.
 They do not have to quarantine as long as their test result is not older than 7 days.

 Namibian citizens do not have to have a negative test result to enter Namibia.
-However, if they do not have a test result, they will have to quarantine for 7 days from their arrival.
+However, if they do not have a test result, they will have to quarantine for 7 days from their arrival, unless they provide a valid de-isolation certificate from the country they departed from.

 Is PCR testing mandatory to travel to Namibia?

-All international travelers must have proof of a negative PCR test result that was obtained within 7 days of arrival in Namibia.
+All international travelers must have proof of a negative PCR test or Antigen Rapid Diagnostic Test result that was obtained within 7 days of arrival in Namibia.

 Children under the age of 5 are exempt from this testing requirement.
 Travelers who have received a COVID-19 vaccination are still required to present a negative test result.